carbon-language/carbon-lang/flang/documentation/Calls.md

 calls to these functions in SIMD parallel contexts.
 There are already conventions for these names in `libpgmath`.

-The names of external procedures that cannot be called via an implicit interface should be distinguished as such so that incorrect attempts to call or pass them with an implicit interface will fail to resolve at link time.
+The names of non-F77ish external procedures should be distinguished as such so that incorrect attempts to call or pass them with an implicit interface will fail to resolve at link time.
 Fortran 2018 explicitly enables us to do this with a correction to Fortran